seanmacavaney/sigir2022-survivor/README.md

 | COMPARISON     |    430 |       215 | 50.0% |
 | EXPERIENCE     |    234 |       131 | 56.0% |

-We find that instruction-based questions are far more likely to be discarded (77%) than other question types and are therefore under-represented in
+We find that `INSTRUCTION` questions are far more likely to be discarded (77%) than other question types and are therefore under-represented in
 MS MARCO.
 This might be because instruction lists are not well-captured by MS MARCO's passage technique, or that individual passages do not capture a suffcient amount of the instructions.
-Meanwhile, EVIDENCE-BASED questions are far less likley to be discarded (39%) and are over-represented.
+Meanwhile, `EVIDENCE-BASED` questions are far less likley to be discarded (39%) and are over-represented.